-SELECT The Control Point is selected by NGC for EDL.

-DESEL The Control Point is de-selected by NGC for EDL

-PATH There is a path from the Control

-Point Communication Layer to the

-BM Unit operator.

-NOPATH There is NO path from the station Communication Layer to the BM Unit operator

-Error Code 40, 47 or 52 4 See Table 11 for meaning Any E

-Terminator 44, 39, 46, 1 Part terminator character "^" All

-51, or 56

-Dispatch Instructions to an individual BM Unit via EDL will only take place once a PATH message from the control point, and a SELECT message from NGC have been sent.
+Dispatch Instructions to an individual BM Unit via EDL will only take place once a PATH message from the control point, and a SELECT message from NESO have been sent.
 All other states will result in Instructions being issued by voice telephone.

-Table 11 - Control Error Messages
+Table 11: Control Error Messages

-Table 12 - Message Data Part for Version Messages